-After you register and create an Organizational Applicant Profile, Grants.gov will email your E-Business Point of Contact to assign the appropriate roles to individuals within your organization.
-This includes the authorized organization representative (AOR), who will give you permission to complete and submit applications on behalf of your organization.
+After you register and create an Organizational Applicant Profile, Grants.gov will email your E-Business Point of Contact who can assign the appropriate roles to individuals within your organization.
+This includes the authorized organization representative (AOR), who will give permission to the appropriate individuals to complete and submit applications on behalf of your organization.